-In the explanations of part 2, it may be queried why there is no mention of industrial land?
+In the explanation of Part 2, you may wonder why there is no mention of industrial land.
 This is because there is a big distinction to be made between ‘heavy’ and ‘light’ industry.
-For the purpose of the part 2 explanation, light industrial land comes under the heading of ‘commercial’.
-Heavy industrial land is somewhat anomalous in that, where land values are concerned, it does not follow the same pattern of development as for other forms of economic activity.
+For the purpose of the Part 2 explanation, light-industrial land comes under the heading of ‘commercial’.
+Heavy-industrial land is somewhat anomalous in that, where land values are concerned, it does not follow the same pattern of development as for other forms of economic activity.

 Areas previously engaged in heavy industry do not generally have high land values.
-They are located at or beyond the urban agglomeration where land values are low or marginal.
+They are located at or beyond the urban agglomeration, where land values are low or marginal.
 The wealth created from these activities is spent elsewhere.
-The coal, iron and cotton industries of 19th century Britain created great wealth, reflected in the growing size and prosperity of the provincial cities, in the business districts and select residential areas where the wealth was spent.
-It was in these separate and sometimes distant areas that land values increased, on the site of the industry itself the land values were low.
-Clearly a land value tax in this situation would be ineffectual; so how should the industry be taxed?
-I would suggest that a formula should be devised that might include aspects of the present corporation tax or more realistically based on company profits which after all reveal the strength of the industry and therefore its ability to pay.
-Such a formula would need to be agreed between the government and representatives of the industry and might well include some degree of a tax on the land value, where the industry was adjacent to a high value area.
-Where the extractive industries are concerned the best solution might well be a licensing system as described in item 3.03, Resource Rents.
+The coal, iron and cotton industries of 19th century Britain created great wealth, reflected in the growing size and prosperity of the provincial cities; in the business districts and select residential areas where the wealth was spent.
+It was in these separate and sometimes distant areas that land values increased; on the site of the industry itself the surrounding land values remained low, reflecting the reduced circumstances of those that worked in the industry, but received only a meagre share of the wealth created.
+The bulk of the wealth went to the owners and shareholders.
+Clearly a land value tax in these locations would raise little revenue and would not reflect the revenue potential of an otherwise wealthy industry.
+So how should heavy industry be taxed?
+I would suggest that a formula could be agreed between the government and representatives of the industry that, apart from any land value tax, would be based on company profits and shareholder dividends.
+This would reflect the real wealth of the company and its ability to pay.
+Where the extractive industries are concerned the best solution would be a licensing system as described in Part 3, item 3: Resource Rents.